 It is FDA indicated to be used adjunctively with thiazides (or other kaliuretic agents) for the treatment of chronic heart failure or uncomplicated essential hypertension to

 Amiloride works by inhibiting the epithelial sodium channels (ENaC) in the distal nephron (distal convoluted tubule and cortical collecting duct), lung, and colon.
 These ENaCs are composed of two domains that span the apical membrane.
 Those domains are M1 and M2.
 Intracellularly there C and N termini, while extracellularly, there is a large loop that contains 2 or 3 cysteine-rich domains.
 ENaCs consist of three subunits; alpha, beta, and gamma .
 Mutation in beta or gamma subunits occurs in Liddle syndrome in which basal ENaCs activity increases.
-Amiloride has been found to be beneficial in Liddle syndrome.
+Amiloride is beneficial in Liddle syndrome.

 Usually, sodium moves down its electrochemical gradient to enter the tubular cells through the ENaCs.
 This gradient results from the basolateral membrane Na/k ATPase.
 Reabsorption of Na is associated with depolarization of the apical membrane, which creates a lumen-negative transepithelial potential difference.
 This potential difference enhances potassium secretion through the apical potassium channels and, subsequently, potassium excretion.
 Amiloride selectively inhibits ENaCs resulting in a decrease in hyperpolarization of the apical membrane and consequently decreases potassium, hydrogen, calcium, and magnesium secretion.
 Because amiloride inhibits ENaCs, it can also lead to mild natriuresis.
 Amiloride also has the potential to cause vasodilation.
 Decreased renal uric acid excretion might present when using amiloride for an extended period, and this is secondary to volume contraction and increased uric acid reabsorption in the proximal convoluted tubule.